 Canon Inc. is a Japanese corporation established in 1937.
 Its headquarters is in Tokyo, Japan.
 Canon Inc. is the parent company of the Canon Group, which develops, manufactures, and sells office multifunction devices (MFDs), plain paper copying machines, laser printers, cameras, inkjet printers, diagnostic equipment, lithography equipment, and other products.
-Canon Europe is a subsidiary of Canon Inc, a world-leading innovator and provider of digital imaging technologies for people, businesses, and industry.

-Canon Europe is one of Canon's regional headquarters looking after its strategy creation, marketing, service, and support for its markets in Europe, the Middle East, and Africa (EMEA region).
+Canon Europe is a subsidiary of Canon Inc. Canon Europe is one of Canon's regional headquarters looking after its strategy creation, marketing, service and support for its markets in Europe, the Middle East, and Africa (EMEA region).

 Canon UK is a UK marketing and sales operation subsidiary of Canon Europa NV.
-On the 31st of December 2021, Canon UK employed 1,403 people in various locations, including the head office in Uxbridge and offices in London, Elstree, Birmingham, and Romford.
+On the 31st of December 2022, Canon UK employed 1,295 people in various locations, including the head office in Uxbridge and offices in London, Elstree, Birmingham.

-As of the 31st of December 2021, Canon Inc. 's global consolidated net sales were 3,513.4 billion yen, and the Canon Group had approximately 184,000 employees.
-In Europe, Canon totalled sales of 894.9 billion yen and had a workforce of approximately 12843 employees over the same period.
+As of the 31st of December 2022, Canon Inc.'s global consolidated net sales were 4031.4 billion yen, and the Canon Group had approximately 181,000 employees.
+In Europe, Canon totalled sales of 1031.4 billion yen and had a workforce of approximately 12,762 employees over the same period.
 Further details about our corporate activities can be found on the Canon website: https://global.canon/en/